Deployment for Production¶

 # Shut down the running database & delete the data

-docker compose -f docker-compose.$GIT_BRANCH.yml down -v
+docker compose -f compose.$GIT_BRANCH.yaml down -v

 # First, ensure you have a suitable .env with database vars